-Create a master list of keywords
+Create a comprehensive list of keywords

 Once you’ve assessed what your customer may search for when trying to get to your site and have identified your competitors’ target terms, it’s time to create a list.
 Your list should start with short keywords that could act as the cornerstone of your content.
 In most cases, a lot of people will be trying to rank for these keywords, which means they’ll form part of your long-term SEO strategy.
 Convincing Google to rank you for them may take a few months, but using a consistent effort will help you reach your goals in time.

 One useful tool for generating long keywords comes from Moz.
 Entering your short keywords into the tool will give you ideas for longer ones.
 For example, “beauty store in San Diego.”
-Use this tool to create a master list of short and long keywords that you can either choose to include on your site or not.
+Use this tool to create a comprehensive list of short and long keywords that you can either choose to include on your site or not.

 Using the Moz tool also gives you a chance to discover the percentage of traffic that comes from organic searches, which will give you a great insight into whether it’s worth making certain search terms a priority.
 The same tool also tells you how difficult the keywords are to target.
-Using both figures, you can turn to your master list and cut out the ones that won’t prove effective.
+Using both figures, you can turn to your list and cut out the ones that won’t prove effective.

 Using a combination of difficult-to-target and easy-to-target keywords